 - State the facts.
 Calmly walk through the facts and explain what brought you to this point.
 Be sure to do this without assigning blame to avoid the client getting defensive.
 Use “I” statements rather than “You” statements.
 For example, “I was yelled at,” instead of “You yelled at me.”

 - Explain the situation.
-Outline why the facts shared are unacceptable to set the stage for you’re about to do.
+Outline why the facts shared are unacceptable to set the stage for what you’re about to do.
 Be sure to keep emotion out of the conversation as much as possible and keep it straightforward and “matter of fact.”

 - Share the news.
 Let the client know that you’re ending the relationship and don’t be wishy-washy about it.
 Make it a statement.